Reformists of Vojvodina: History

 It was founded in October 13, 1990 as the Union of Reform Forces of Yugoslavia for Vojvodina (Savez reformskih snaga Jugoslavije za Vojvodinu) within the unified Yugoslav political movement from that time, whose founder was federal Yugoslav prime minister, Ante Marković.
+It won two seats in the 1990 Serbian general election.

 Since 1992, party was known as the Reformist Democratic Party of Vojvodina (Reformska demokratska stranka Vojvodine), and since 2000 as the Reformists of Vojvodina (Reformisti Vojvodine).

 The party could not keep up with the more popular League of Social Democrats of Vojvodina (LSV).
 Internal opposition against party leader Mile Isakov rose and from 2002 and after their unsuccessful 2003 campaign the Vojvodina Union – Vojvodina My Home (Vojvođanska unija – Vojvodina moj dom) under Đorđe Radosavljević and the Democratic Vojvodina (Demokratska Vojvodina) under Jelica Rajačić Čapaković broke away.
 The former eventually joined the Vojvodina's Party.
 Isakov was eventually succeeded by Nedeljko Šljivanac.
 The party lost most of its relevance over the years and former party members accuse the rump party under Šljivanac of having nothing to do with the original party.